 - Obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organization.

-The Internal Audit Director and staff of Internal Audit are not authorized to:
+The Chief Audit Executive and staff of Internal Audit are not authorized to:

 - Perform any operational duties for the organization or its affiliates.